OpenSilver/OpenSilver.Documentation/documentation/troubleshooting/common-issues-and-solutions.md

 - To enable passing cookies (eg. for credentials/authentication), set the "[DefaultSoapCredentialsMode](../in-depth-topics/wcf-and-webclient.html)" parameter.

 #### Code trimming and WCF/SOAP data contract serialization
-Code trimming is an optimization that can reduce the size of a published Open Silver application, thus improving both performance and start-up time.
+Code trimming is an optimization that can reduce the size of a published OpenSilver application, thus improving both performance and start-up time.
 For more information you can read the official documentation [here](https://docs.microsoft.com/en-us/aspnet/core/blazor/host-and-deploy/configure-trimmer?view=aspnetcore-6.0).

 However, in some scenarios, is it possible that code trimming breaks .NET serialization and/or deserialization that rely heavily on Reflection.